rmcwhae/russellmcwhae.ca/README.md

 # My Portfolio

-This is my portfolio, deployed to https://russellmcwhae.ca.
+This is my portfolio, deployed to https://rmcwhae.netlify.app/ (awaiting actual launch).
 Feel free to have a look under the hood.
 Built using [SvelteKit](https://kit.svelte.dev/).

 ## Developing